 S.M.A.R.T.S.
-PROGRAM (Grades 3-12) (Scientists Making Answers Relevant for Teachers and Students.)
-The North Carolina Museum of Natural Sciences is pleased to announce the SMARTS Program, which allows students to interact with a scientist and learn about their research.
-The programs are 30-45 minutes long and are offered on specified days, between 8:30am and 10:30am.
-They are interactive and support the North Carolina curriculum.
+PROGRAM (Scientists Making Answers Relevant for Teachers and Students.)
+The North Carolina Museum of Natural Sciences is pleased to announce the SMARTS Program, which allows students to interact with scientists and learn about their cutting-edge research.
+Individual programs are 30 minutes long and support the North Carolina curriculum.
 Programs must be scheduled at least 6 weeks ahead of time.

 Registration: Schools must have some form of videoconferencing equipment or software to participate.
 Programs must be scheduled 6 weeks in advance.